luk3yx/lurklite/README.md

 ## Official bot

 If you can't or don't want to run your own bot, you can request that the official bot be added to your channel.

-The official bot is available on the following IRC networks (PM luk3yx on any of them):
+The official bot is on a few IRC networks, most notably Freenode and xeroxIRC.
+PM `luk3yx` on either of those if you want the official bot in an IRC channel you own.

- - EdgyIRC:  lurk
- - Freenode: lurk\` *(or lurk3)*
- - xeroxIRC: lurk *(or lurklite)*

 Alternatively, if you use Discord, you can use [https://bit.ly/lurkdiscord] to add lurklite (without any permissions) to your Discord guild/server.